payu-org/payu/docs/source/index.rst

 Current release: |version|

-Payu is a workflow manangement tool for running numerical models in supercomputing environments.
+Payu is a workflow management tool for running numerical models in supercomputing environments.

 Payu was designed to allow users to start running climate models immediately,